jtownson/xdfbinext/README.md

 ## MapCompare and A2L2SVG: B58 tuning utilities

-Repo with two utilities to help B58 tuning tasks
+Repo with utilities to help B58 tuning tasks
 1. net.jtownson.xdfbinext.MapCompare A utility for comparing two bin files with respect to a tunerpro XDF which applies to both.
 2. net.jtownson.xdfbinext.A2LMapCompare A utility for comparing two bin files with respect to an A2L file which applies to both.
 Less friendly than MapCompare but will find all modified maps and constants in a tune.
 3. net.jtownson.xdfbinext.A2L2SVG Graphs functions, characteristics and measurements from an a2l.
 Turn that nasty, hard to understand a2l into a pretty picture.